-A photocopy of the will and/or codicil (if any) can be used as an exhibit to the affidavit, rather than the original testamentary document(s).
-The affidavit then will have to be amended accordingly.
-This prevents the loss of original testamentary documents in the mail, especially in situations where the request is being sent to various applicants for signing.
-The use of overnight couriers may make this concern unnecessary.
-The original will and or codicil would be deposited with the court when the request for probate is filed.
+A photocopy of the will and any codicils can be used as an exhibit to the request rather than the originals.
+The request should be amended accordingly.
+This may be done in cases where there is a concern with loss of original testamentary documents in the mail, such as situations where the request is being circulated among various applicants for signing in different geographic locations.
+The original will and or codicil is still deposited with the court when the request for probate is filed.